ikreymer/pywb-warcbase/README.rst

 This module provides an index reader for connecting to the warcbase `WarcBrowserServlet <https://github.com/lintool/warcbase/blob/master/src/main/java/org/warcbase/browser/WarcBrowserServlet.java>`_ to read the index and convert it to native format (CDXObject).

+pywb uses a wildcard collection to accept any collection and pass it to the WarcBaseServlet.
+A listing of available Warcbase collections will be added soon.

 pywb can already has support for loading WARC/ARC files and records from an http prefix, and WarcBrowserServlet also provides such an interface for WARC/ARC loading.